caiiiycuk/js-dos/v7/docs/browser.md

 just use its method `run` specifying the url of `jsdos bundle`.

 To use js-dos you need to add `js-dos.js` script, and `js-dos.css` style ([releases](releases)).
-Also you need to specify path prefix of js-dos installation:
+Also, you need to specify path prefix of js-dos installation:

 ```html
 <script src="<path>/js-dos.js"></script>